Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 ## Participants

-*Italicized* team names indicate teams that were either participating as a mixed-country team or as a team that was independent from their respective countries' official team.
+Note: *Italicized* team names indicate teams that were either participating as a mixed-country team or as a team that was independent from their respective countries' official team.

 | Team name | Region | Members |
 | :-- | :-- | :-- |